adubredu/HumanoidSim.jl/README.md

 <!-- <img src="media/digitsim.gif" width="200" height="180" /> -->
 ![](media/digitsim.gif)

-A Julia package for physics simulation of the Digit humanoid robot, using [Pybullet.jl](https://github.com/adubredu/PyBullet.jl) as the backend physics simulator and [MeshCat.jl](https://github.com/rdeits/MeshCat.jl) as the renderer.
+A Julia package for physics simulation of the Digit humanoid robot.

+This package gives you the option of using either [MuJoCo.jl](https://github.com/adubredu/MuJoCo.jl) or [Pybullet.jl](https://github.com/adubredu/PyBullet.jl) as the backend physics simulator.

+This package uses [MeshCat.jl](https://github.com/rdeits/MeshCat.jl) as the renderer.

 This package is designed to be easily extended to simulate other robots.